wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 habitat patches with clear costs and benefits associated with swimming.

-Woodland caribou are well known to disperse to remote locations, including islands, during calving (Bergerud and Page 1987; Cumming and Beange 1987).
+Woodland caribou are well known to disperse to remote locations, including islands, during calving (Bergerud & Page 1987; Cumming & Beange 1987).
 Moving to remote locations is a viable anti-predator strategy for caribou because it reduces detection and encounter rates by predators.
 For instance, the use of shoreline habitat in summer was